Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 OCI Considerations:

 Even with Oracle’s favorable terms, OCI users must still monitor their usage.
 If you choose BYOL in OCI, you should keep records that those licenses aren’t being used elsewhere simultaneously.
-Oracle will expect that your on-prem license counts and OCI usage align (you cannot “double dip” a single license in two places at once without proper licensing like a pool or ULA).
+Oracle will expect that your on-prem license counts and OCI usage align (you cannot “double dip” a single license in two places at once without proper licensing, like a pool or ULA).

 OCI’s tooling makes it easier to see how many OCPUs of Oracle DB you’re running, and you can cap usage to stay within licenses.